mino-git/rtcw-wet-blender-model-tools/README.md

 ## Introduction

 RtCW:ET Blender Model Tools is an addon for the 3D modeling software Blender.
 It adds support for the MD3, MDC, MDS, MDM/MDX and TAG model formats.
 These formats make up parts of the assets for the games Return to Castle Wolfenstein and Wolfenstein: Enemy Territory.

-The addons main focus is on import, export and convertability between the formats.
-But there are additional tools which help you work with the formats.
-The current state of those tools include direct conversion, attachment, shading and extracting .pk3 files.

 ## Features